libplctag/libplctag/README.md

 * we get the Windows code working again.
 * reduce the need for C99 features.
-* we have completed support for PLC5 systems directly.
 * we get more testing on other PLC types.
 * we have real documentation!